JNRowe/awesome-timed-wallpaper/README.rst

 Basically we have a timer which calls a function to generate the wallpaper as it should be at this moment.
-We generate the wallpapers using ``composite`` from ImageMagick_, and cache them so that after a couple of days we're no longer calling ``composite`` every three minutes.
+We generate the wallpapers using ``composite`` from ImageMagick_, and cache them so that after a couple of days we’re no longer calling ``composite`` every three minutes.

-The overhead for composite isn't all the great, but if you can afford the ~50MB the full cache takes it makes sense.
+The overhead for composite isn’t all the great, but if you can afford the ~50MB the full cache takes it makes sense.

-We're also somewhat careful to not actually change the wallpaper unless it has actually changed.
-It doesn't make a great deal of difference, but also doesn't take a great deal of effort to implement.
+We’re also somewhat careful to not actually change the wallpaper unless it has actually changed.
+It doesn’t make a great deal of difference, but also doesn’t take a great deal of effort to implement.

 Configuration
 -------------

-If you're using awesomewm_, you should be used to customising lua_ or moonscript_ by now.
+If you’re using awesomewm_, you should be used to customising lua_ or moonscript_ by now.

-The specific things you'll probably want to change are:
+The specific things you’ll probably want to change are:

 ==================   ======  ====================================
 Variable             Type    Use